ffgoodies/pinnaclesports/README.md

-Fantasy Football Goodies - Chrome only
+ffgoodies for pinnaclesports - Chrome only
 ========================

 - Add odds as percentage to pinnaclesports.com